Top 5 historic sites Croatia

 Photo: Lovrijenac Fortress in Dubrovnik

-The main street of the old town is Stradun.
-It stretches 300 meters in length connecting two main entrances to the old town.
-Often on summer nights, here you can see world-famous people having their drinks before heading to some of the best restaurants on the Adriatic.
+The main street Stradun is 300 m long.
+Often on summer nights, you can see world-famous people having drinks here before heading to some of the best restaurants on the Adriatic.

 Stradun, the main street of Dubrovnik old town

-Photo: Stradun, the main street of Dubrovnik old town
+Photo: Stradun, the main street of Dubrovnik's old town

 View of Lokrum island from Dubrovnik City walls